ulftenaar/HKUStudentUnionHugo/content/articles/_index.md

 tags = ['']
 +++

 Written for and by members of the Union.
-Please mail us to ask for permission before spreading/using these texts in respect for the writer.
+Please mail us to ask for permission before spreading/using these texts out of respect for the writer.